Can HubSpot be used to manage company press releases?

 What works better?
 Building relationships or using Press Release Distribution Services?

-It depends on whether you are prepared to spend the time building up a base of business writers over time or whether you want your message to be widely dispersed to as many media organizations as possible.
+It depends on whether you are prepared to build up a base of business writers over time or want your message to be widely dispersed to as many media organizations as possible.

-The distribution services may have a better reach, but building up a long-term relationship by speaking to business writers is the best way to make an impression.
-Most business writers may cover a set of subjects, and over time, they understand these sectors better.
-If you decide to work with a limited set of business writers but keep feeding them industry news in addition to your own brand stories, you get to build relationships that are of mutual benefit.
+The distribution services may have a better reach, but building a long-term relationship by speaking to business writers is the best way to make an impression.
+Most business writers may cover a set of subjects; over time, they understand these sectors better.
+If you decide to work with a limited set of business writers but keep feeding them industry news in addition to your own brand stories, you get to build mutually beneficial relationships.

 The waterfall of information we must deal with daily is multiplied when it comes to business writers.
 They are inundated with pitches every day.
 Catching their attention is not easy.
 And they turn to people who are articulate and can help them do their job better.

-Talk to our expert consultants at Blueoshan about how you can leverage these strengths to your advantage.
+Talk to our expert consultants at Blueoshan about leveraging these strengths to your advantage.
 It is not a number game, and the widest reach does not automatically translate to the widest coverage.

 Blueoshan is a HubSpot Diamond -Tier Solutions Partner.
 Delivering worldwide from India